Monster Beverage Corporation (MNST) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Monster Beverage Corporation (MNST) is $111.45, which is $8.65 above the current market price.
-The public float for MNST is 372.38M, and currently, short sellers hold a 1.29% ratio of that floaft.
-The average trading volume of MNST on March 15, 2023 was 1.99M shares.
+The average price point forecasted by analysts for Monster Beverage Corporation (MNST) is $111.45, which is $7.94 above the current market price.
+The public float for MNST is 372.38M, and currently, short sellers hold a 1.29% ratio of that float.
+The average trading volume of MNST on March 16, 2023 was 1.97M shares.

 MNST’s Market Performance

-MNST stock saw a decrease of -1.53% in the past week, with a monthly decline of -1.13% and a quarterly a decrease of 1.60%.
-The volatility ratio for the week is 2.05%, and the volatility levels for the last 30 days are 1.79% for Monster Beverage Corporation (MNST).
-The simple moving average for the last 20 days is -0.87% for MNST stock, with a simple moving average of 6.13% for the last 200 days.
+The stock of Monster Beverage Corporation (MNST) has seen a -0.75% decrease in the past week, with a -1.79% drop in the past month, and a 1.52% gain in the past quarter.
+The volatility ratio for the week is 2.26%, and the volatility levels for the past 30 days are at 1.84% for MNST.
+The simple moving average for the last 20 days is -0.05% for MNST stock, with a simple moving average of 6.80% for the last 200 days.

 Analysts’ Opinion of MNST